-Seva at the retreat center might include helping in the kitchen, working in the organic garden or assisting at reception.
-During Art of Living courses, voluntary opportunities to participate in seva activities are often part of the daily routine, such as cooking, cleaning, gardening or childcare.
+Seva at the Center might include helping in the kitchen, working in the organic garden, or assisting at reception.
+During Art of Living courses, opportunities to participate in seva activities are often part of the daily routine, such as cooking, cleaning, gardening, or childcare.

 Service is the expression of love.
 Serve in whatever possible manner you can.
 Ask yourself, “How can I be useful to people around me, and to the whole world?”
 Then your heart starts blossoming and a completely new level begins.
 Otherwise we’re always thinking, “What about me, what about me?”
 It’s nothing!
 Ask, “How can I be useful, how can I give to the world?

 Seva is our own inner joy pouring forth into action.

 Make service a way of life—and be happier.